myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-01-21T11:36:10.989Z
+>
+> @redsolver.dev @videah.net @deck.blue

+I notified you about the SDK refactoring on Discord, and I've released a version that includes the object name refactoring as a preview build!
+If you have any concerns with the results of this refactoring, please tell me :)

+pub.dev/packages/blu...

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-01-21T06:30:23.890Z
 >
 >